 Most penalties, interest, and late charges stop accruing at the time the petition is filed with the exception of creditors you pay directly.

 Yes, even if you have fallen behind on your payments, you can keep your Home and your car if you file for Chapter 13 Bankruptcy.
 If the car is repossessed, and not yet sold at auction, the creditor is required to return the car back to you.You also will not be required to make a lump sum payment of your late payments.
 Even if a foreclosure on your home has been filed, you still have legal rights which will enable you to keep your home.

 When you file for chapter 13 Bankruptcy, you will get the chance to take a free financial management class.
 The course will teach you how to manage your finances better, so you avoid more issues in the future.

-As you can see, Chapter 13 bankruptcy has a lot of benefits.
-If you are having debt issues, contact The Calig Law Firm about Chapter 13 Bankruptcy.
+As you can see, Ohio Chapter 13 bankruptcy has a lot of benefits.
+If you are having debt issues, contact our Columbus bankruptcy lawyer about Chapter 13 Bankruptcy.